martyjs/marty/docs/_guides/stores/index.md

 All of a store's state should live within ``Store#state``.
 If you want to update the state you should use ``Store#setState`` which will update ``this.state`` and then notify any listeners that the store has changed.
 Or if you prefer you can update ``this.state`` and then manually call ``this.hasChanged()``

 When you create a store it will automatically start listening to the dispatcher.
 To determine which actions to handle you define the [handlers]({% url /api/stores/#handlers %}) hash.
-The keys in handlers are the functions you wish to call when an action comes in and the values are [action predicates]({% url /api/stores/#action-predicates %}) (Normally the constant of the action's type).
+The keys in handlers are the functions you wish to call when an action comes in and the value is either a constant or an array of constants which match the actions type.
 If your store does handle the action, then the arguments you passed to [ActionCreator#dispatch]({% url /api/action-creators/index.html#dispatch %}) are the arguments for the handler.

 {% sample %}
 classic
 =======
 var UsersStore = Marty.createStore({
-  id: 'UserStore',
   handlers: {
     addUser: Constants.RECEIVE_USER
   },